GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

 `column_id` refers to the column in the table to be validated, `row_filter_id` refers to a filter condition to select rows in-scope for validation, and `rule_ids` refers to the list of data quality validation rules to apply on the selected column and rows.

+`reference_columns_id` is an optional parameter and refers to the columns names (not `column_id`) in the entity that should be included in the failed records query.
+The failed records query is a SQL query that is included in the [DQ output summary table](OVERVIEW.md#consuming-clouddq-outputs) containing the validation summary results.
+The SQL query can be executed to retrieve the records that failed the given `rule_id` validation in a `rule_binding`. `reference_columns_id` can be set to a unique identifier of a `reference_columns` node type documented [here](REFERENCE.md#reference-columns).
+The field `include_reference_columns` columns will have no effect for CUSTOM_SQL_STATEMENT rule types.
+This is because `include_reference_columns` may only refers to column names that exists in the referenced entity in the `rule_binding`, while the content of the CUSTOM_SQL_STATEMENT rule may include transformed columns such as `median(<column_name>)` or columns that do not exist in the referenced entity.

+`incremental_time_filter_column_id` is an optional parameter for incremental validation of an append-only table with a monotonically increasing timestamp column.
 If `incremental_time_filter_column_id` is set to a monotonically-increasing timestamp column in an append-only table, `CloudDQ` on each run will only validate rows where the timestamp specified in `incremental_time_filter_column_id` is higher than the timestamp of the last run.
 This allows CloudDQ to perform incremental validation without scanning the entire table everytime.
 If `incremental_time_filter_column_id` is not set, `CloudDQ` will validate all rows matching the `row_filter_id` on each run.

+`metadata` is an optional parameter for including relevant information for each `rule_binding` as key-value pairs in the resulting output table.
 Under the `metadata` node, you can add any custom key-value pairs.
 These are propagated to the [DQ output summary table](OVERVIEW.md#consuming-clouddq-outputs) in JSON format, which allows filtering, or drill-down, in dashboards that show the validation output.
 This can be useful, for example, to capture the team that is responsible for a given rule binding.

 #### Rule Dimensions